ngxs/store/docs/advanced/sub-states.md

 export class CartState {}
 ```

-then we describe our substate like normal:
+Then we describe our substate like normal:

 ```typescript
 export interface CartSavedStateModel {